ArchipelagoMW/Archipelago/docs/network protocol.md

 | data | [DataPackageObject](#Data-Package-Contents) | The data package as a JSON object. |

 ### Bounced
-Sent to clients after a client requested this message be sent to them, more info in the [Bounce](#Bounce) package.
+Sent to clients after a client requested this message be sent to them, more info in the [Bounce](#Bounce) packet.

 #### Arguments
 | Name | Type | Notes |